haruosuz/plasmids/references/plasmid_IncP1.md

 Xiaobin Li 1, Yafei Wang 2, Celeste J Brown 3, Fei Yao 1, Yong Jiang 2, Eva M Top 3, Hui Li 4
 https://academic.oup.com/femsec/article/92/1/fiv151/2467447
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4809973/
-The IncP-1ɛ plasmids can be clearly subdivided into two subclades, designated as ɛ-I and ɛ-II, based on phylogenetic analysis of backbone proteins TraI and TrfA.
+The IncP-1ε plasmids can be clearly subdivided into two subclades, designated as ε-I and ε-II, based on phylogenetic analysis of backbone proteins TraI and TrfA.

+The partial genome sequences of these plasmids were determined by Illumina sequencing, and the backbone regions were completely assembled.

 MATERIALS AND METHODS
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4809973/#sec2title